HashMap

 ]);

-• Alternatively HashMap can be built from any Iterator which yields key-value tuples.
+• Alternatively HashMap can be built from any Iterator that yields key-value tuples.

 • This type has several “method-specific” return types, such as std::collections::hash_map::Keys.
 These types often appear in searches of the Rust docs.
 Show students the docs for this type, and the helpful link back to the keys method.